Kurrawong/sparql-training-live/README.md

 &copy; KurrawongAI, 2025

-**Module 5a: QALI**: The address data used in examples is also available for reuse under the same license but with the following copyright notice:
+**Module 5i: QALI**: The address data used in examples is also available for reuse under the same license but with the following copyright notice:

 &copy; The State of Queensland, 2025

-**Module 5b: BDR**: The BDR's data is sourced from Australian States & Territories and managed by the [Department of Climate Change, Energy, the Environment and Water (DCCEEW)](https://www.dcceew.gov.au/).
+**Module 5ii: BDR**: The BDR's data is sourced from Australian States & Territories and managed by the [Department of Climate Change, Energy, the Environment and Water (DCCEEW)](https://www.dcceew.gov.au/).

-$copy; Department of Climate Change, Energy, the Environment and Water, 2025
+&copy; Department of Climate Change, Energy, the Environment and Water, 2025

 ## Contact